 FSAP Policy during Dissertation phase of the PhD programs:

 If enrolled in the dissertation phase only, you are considered to be enrolled on a half-time basis.
-All eligible financial aid recipients entering the dissertation phase of the program will be awarded Stafford Loans on a borrower-based academic year.
-In other words, from the time the nine-quarter dissertation enrollment period begins, financial aid will cover four consecutive quarters twice, and then one last quarter for a total of nine quarters.
-For example: dissertation start date January 1 (winter) – financial aid will cover four consecutive quarters (winter, spring, summer, fall) twice, and then one last winter quarter.
+All eligible financial aid recipients entering the dissertation phase of the program will be awarded aid on a borrower-based academic year.
+In other words, from the time the nine-quarter dissertation enrollment period begins, financial aid will cover four consecutive quarters for two years, and then one last quarter for a total of nine quarters.
+For example: dissertation start quarter (winter) – financial aid will cover four consecutive quarters (winter, spring, summer, fall) twice, and then one last winter quarter.

 Summary of Dissertation Satisfactory Academic Progress Requirements:

 Federal Financial Aid Eligibility Requirements

 - First four quarters of initial nine-quarter enrollment: Successful completion of coursework requirements as defined by FSAP policy for coursework requirements.

 - Remaining five quarters of initial nine-quarter dissertation period: Continued financial aid eligibility requires confirmed submission of written materials beyond the initial concept paper and on-going consultation with dissertation committee, or as outlined by your program.